-It’s important to be with your student every step of the way when cosigning on a private student loan, and make sure you’re both educated on whether your lender offers cosigner release and its terms and conditions.
+It’s important to be with your student every step of the way when cosigning on a private student loan, and make sure you’re both educated on whether your lender offers cosigner release options, including terms and conditions.

 International students are expected to return to their country of origin after completing their education.
 If this occurs, the lender believes they will not receive the funds owed to them without a cosigner.
 Read the conditions for a cosigner release and contact the lender with any questions before signing the promissory note.

-If your student has a work history and good credit history, she may not need a cosigner.
+If your student meets income requirements and has a good credit history, she may not need a cosigner.
 But, she may obtain better loan rates and terms with a cosigner.

 Ask your student if they can qualify for the loan without a cosigner, even if it means a higher interest rate.
 If your student can qualify on their own, then they should consider shopping around for a better interest rate if you prefer not to cosign the student loan.

-While we want to help our children with their education, cosigning a private student loan may not be the best way to assist them.
-For example, a less expensive educational program may be the better option.
+While we want to help our relatives with their education, cosigning a private student loan may not be the best way to assist them.
+For example, a less expensive educational program may be the best option.
 Talk with your student to ensure they’ve explored all other possible options.

 It can be difficult to make a decision to cosign a student loan with limited or inaccurate information.
 You might also feel conflicted between being supportive of your student and limiting your financial risk.

 Cosigners are putting themselves at risk financially and emotionally by signing on the dotted line.
-If the primary borrower fails to make payments, this not only damages your credit, but it can ruin trust in the relationship.
+If the primary borrower fails to make payments, this not only damages the cosigner’s credit history, but it can ruin trust in the relationship.